 c) End the no-driveway penalty for charging an electric vehicle.

-3. Deliver a targeted support package of energy bill relief for the millions struggling with debt.
+d) Adapt the Renewable Transport Fuels Obligation (RTFO) to include electricity use in transport. - Deliver a targeted support package of energy bill relief for the millions struggling with debt.

 a) Develop a framework to provide longer-term expanded support to vulnerable customers.